 With the release of our NEW Natural Wooden Baby Gym, we thought we’d follow up with a guide on sensory play for babies.
 Interested in giving sensory play a go with your little one but don’t know where to start?
 Read on to learn more, and get some ideas to help them engage with their senses and the world around them.

 Sensory play encompasses any activity that engages and stimulates your little one’s senses.
 Such activities encourage curiosity and exploration with the world around them, through touch, sight, smell, taste, and hearing, as well as developing their sense of balance and movement.

 Even before your baby is born, as they grow, their senses are developing.
 In utero, they can feel the movement of your body, and hear your voice when you talk or sing to them.
 Once born, they’re exposed to a dizzying array of sights, sounds, and smells.
 Sensory play is a way of introducing new sensations to your little one gradually, in a fun and gentle way.

 So, what can sensory play look like?
 You’ll be pleased to know that the answer to this is varied, and can be a great opportunity for you to get creative with your little one!
-Let’s take a look at just a few.
+From quick baby sensory activities to play ideas that help develop motor skills, Let’s take a look at a few of the best below.